OK-N

-OK-National (OK-N) is a kart racing class sanctioned by the CIK-FIA for drivers aged 15 and over.
-Debuting in international competition in 2023, OK-N is the secondary direct-drive class in FIA championships.
+OK-National (OK-N) is an international kart racing class sanctioned by the Commission Internationale de Karting (CIK-FIA) for drivers aged 14 and over.
+Debuting in international competition in 2023, OK-N is the secondary senior class in FIA championships to OK.

 Approved by the FIA World Motor Sport Council in 2022, OK-N was designed as a simplified version of OK regulations to reduce costs for competitors.
 The class debuted in international competition the following year, being contested in several championships across Europe and the Middle East.

 Its inaugural World Cup was held in 2024—with qualifying decided via national championships held in 12 countries—and won by Kyuho Lee.
-The Arrive & Drive World Cup is set to host its first edition in 2025, using a modified OK-N engine in a single-design format.
+The Arrive & Drive World Cup hosted its first edition in 2025, using a modified OK-N engine in a single-design format.

 History

 Background (1962–2022)

-The Commission Internationale de Karting (CIK-FIA) was founded in 1962 as a sister commission to the CSI, later known as FISA and the FIA, to govern international kart racing competition.
+The Commission Internationale de Karting (CIK-FIA) was founded in 1962 as a sister commission to the CSI, later known as FISA and the FIA, to govern international kart racing competitions.
 It hosted the first CIK-FIA World Championship in 1964, which has been held annually since.
 The CIK-FIA began its homologation of distinct classes in the discipline in 1974, when the first 125 cc gearbox category was created for the European Championship: Formula C (FC).
-The 100 cc direct-drive category was clarified in 1976, when Formula Europe was introduced to control technical evolutions and costs.
+The 100 cc category was homologated in 1976, when Formula Europe was introduced to control technical evolutions and costs.
 The direct-drive classes were adapted in 1981, when the 135 cc Formula K (FK), 100 cc Intercontinental A (ICA), and Junior Intercontinental A (ICA-J) were introduced to the World Championship, European Championship, and World Cup, respectively.
 Component technical approvals have been mandated by the CIK-FIA since then.
 The 250 cc superkart category received World Championship–status in 1983, having reached international competition as early as 1976.

-Senior direct-drive classes have evolved substantially since 1981.
+Senior classes have evolved substantially since 1981.
 Formula Super 100, later known as Formula A (FA), was introduced in 1988 as an additional World Championship class to FK, which was replaced by Formula Super A (FSA) in 1993.
-FSA was disbanded after 2002, followed by FA and ICA in 2007, when 125 cc KF1 and KF2 regulations were introduced.
+FSA was disbanded after 2002 and was followed by FA and ICA in 2007, when 125 cc KF1 and KF2 regulations were introduced.
 The KF era was marked by decreasing entry figures as costs for competitors spiralled due to the presence of manually-controlled front brakes, sophisticated cable systems, and fragility of components.
 It was eventually replaced by Original Kart (OK) in 2016, which—following iterations by the CIK-FIA—offered improved performance, reduced weight, and increased competition by eliminating the centrifugal clutch, complex cabling, and starter motor, with later reductions to the rev limiter and exhaust valve; after six years, it was deemed ready to expand into national championships.